rafarizvi/rafa-readme-generator/newReadme2.md

 ## Description

-The goal of this project is to to generate a readme file. prompts questions to users, then uses the answers in a preset readme format. users can expect a well organized read me file that contains all necessary information..
+The goal of this project is to generate a readme file. prompts questions to users, then uses the answers in a preset readme format. users can expect a well organized read me file that contains all necessary information..

 ## Link to webpage
 [Deployed Link](https://github.com/public-apis/public-apis)